Integrating with Pkl Language Server

 Body: Any

 Sync any PklProject defined in the workspace.
-This allows the LSP to understand imports declared using dependency notation.
+This allows the server to understand imports declared using dependency notation.

 Commands

 The following commands can optionally be implemented.
-If implemented, and the capability is made known to pkl-lsp, the LSP will issue Execute Command requests.
+If implemented, and the capability is made known to Pkl Language Server, the server will issue Execute Command requests.

 Name Arguments Description